 The methods include morphological identification, which involves studying accurately the physical characteristics like body shape of fishes, fins structures and scale patterns and using morphometric and meristic analysis which involve measuring the physical dimensions of fish (length, width, fin size of fish) and counting specific repeatable traits in fish (number of scales often along the lateral line, number of gill rakers) respectively (R. Froese and D. Pauly, 2019)

-CHAPTER 3
+CHAPTER THERE (3)

-3. MATERIALS AND METHODS
+3.0.
+MATERIALS AND METHODS